 Do you like to write in a journal?
 Is your journal a pretty one, with pinks, bits of ribbon, lots of mixed media?
 Or is your journal one that’s in an old notebook with lined pages, lots of drawings, etc.?

 I have lots of journals.
 Or should I say, about four.
 Most of them are sewing journals, used for my shop.
-The one that has most of my diagrams for products is made from pretty purple quilting fabric that has s[arrows and nests on the front.
+The one that has most of my diagrams for products is made from pretty purple quilting fabric that has sparrows and bird nests.
 Its hand written label on the front was a failed attempt to set it off nicely, but didn’t.
 The journal is full of drawings, each item I’ve made has its own page.
 Bed Pockets, Hippie Chick Bags, Makeup Bags; everything is there.
 It’s refillable with a composition book, much like those we “oldsters” used to work our lessons.
 Oh, the vestiges of a young girl in Catholic school!
 Sitting at her small desk, in her wool uniform (even in the hot Southern California sun), writing away.

 Then I have another journal for my clothing.
 Notes of things that are important to me, such as the size of my armholes, hip to waist measurements, notes from Peggy Sagers online workshops, and several other things.
 This one is wire bound, a 3-D cutout of a fancy dress is on the front cover.
 And in the wires are beautiful pearl beads.
 Pretty fancy!